jren99/pic16b_project_LA_Travel_Planner/README.md

 * Jaya Ren: I built the first version of the webapp using php and html (see in folder `django and php test files`) and worked with Stancy to build the final version of the webapp using flask, which enables different filters for hotels, attractions, and restaurants, the generated route as well as its summary, and a submision form for users to contact us.

-* Jingxuan(Stancy) Zhang: I extracted the data of the recommended tourist sites, hotels, and restaurants on TripAdvisor by webscraping and saved those extracted data into separated CSV files (see both the webscraping codes and CSV files in folder `webscraping`).
-I also created the first version of the webapp using Flask and finished building it with Jaya.
+* Jingxuan(Stancy) Zhang: I extracted the data of the recommended tourist sites, hotels, and restaurants in Los Angeles on TripAdvisor by webscraping and saved those extracted data into separated CSV files (see both the webscraping codes and CSV files in folder `webscraping`).
+I also created the first version of the webapp using Flask (see folder `draft`): I made a basic structure of the webapp, showed the webscraping csv files in tables with basic filtering functionality, made all the back-end codes operate well with users' inputs on the webapp with basic instructions to generate the route.
+Finally, I finished building it with Jaya that I mainly addressed the users' input to make it more flexible, such as solving the case-sensitive problem.

 <!-- ACKNOWLEDGEMENTS -->